AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/generate-slides.md

   * Treemap

-* Breakdowns

-  The data for breakdowns is included in generated presentations, but it shows at the same level as dimension items.

 * Guided analyses

 * Components that are restricted from being exported by a data governance policy

   For more information, see [Troubleshoot failed exports](/help/components/exports/troubleshoot-exports.md).

+## Project elements and features with limited support

+* Breakdowns

+  Each breakdown within a freeform table is included in the presentation independently as a separate insight.

+  The first 5 breakdowns within a single freeform table are included in the presentation.

+  Only the first level of a breakdown is supported.
+A breakdown of a breakdown is not included in the presentation.